senimanjs/seniman/docs/client-functions.md

 }
 ```

-As you can see, we can call a server-defined function (the `onClick`) right from the event handler by wrapping it in a `$s` call.
-The `$s` is also another special function that tells the Seniman compiler that the wrapped function is a server function.
-The function identifier inside the `$s` call is the reference to the server function that you want to call.
-When the `$s` function reference is called, it will send a message to the server, telling it to execute the referred server function.
+As you can see, we can call a server-defined handler function (the `onClick`) right from the client by wrapping it in a `createHandler` -- marking the function as a client-callable server function -- and then wrapping it in a `$s` call within the `$c` function call.

+The `$s` is also another special function that tells the Seniman compiler that the wrapped reference is a server-supplied variable.
+In this case, the `$s` function is wrapping a handler reference, which is the `onClick` function.
+When the `$s` function reference is called, the client runtime will send a message to the server, telling it to execute the referred server function.

-In Seniman, a `$c` handler that calls a single `$s` function without an argument can be rewritten for simplicity by just passing the server function directly, like so:
+In Seniman, a `$c` event handler that calls a single `$s` handler without an argument can be rewritten for simplicity by just passing the server function directly, like so:

 ```js
 function MyComponent() {